syrenly/syrenly/README.md

 ## Development

 💪 My current efforts are on:
-- 🎉 Upgrading all repo to Angular 18 🎉
+- 🎉 Upgrading almost all repos to Angular 18 🎉
 - 🚧angular-demo🚧: application to study Angular 17.
 Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️
 - microfrontend: demo application with dynamic loading of microfrontend applications. 🚧REWORK IN PROGRESS🚧 You can see the progress on the branch [new-microfrontend](https://github.com/syrenly/microfrontend/tree/new-microfrontend)